 4. Discussion

 Our results demonstrate that some types of policies have a more positive track record than others in Mesoamerica: studies of payments for ecosystem services, government protected areas, and community-based management show that all these policies are often associated with positive forest cover outcomes.
 The association between these policies and positive forest impacts is somewhat surprising given substantial controversy over the potential for each of these types of policies to be effective.
 Of these three, government protected areas are the least associated with positive outcomes, implying that protected areas are perhaps not as reliable as many people think, and the strategies chosen for implementing them could be very important for their potential success.
+Our finding that government protected areas provide inconsistent performance that is potentially inferior to that of community-based management is consistent with other recent studies .
 Reasons why some protected areas were more effective than others were not evident from our findings, and this should be a research priority.

 We also find that agricultural subsidies are strongly associated with declines in forest cover, which, while unsurprising, points to a potentially underutilized policy tool, i.e., reducing subsidies that favor land conversion could potentially be as powerful a means to protect forests as directly subsidizing forest protection.
 Forest sector regulations, such as bans on harvesting certain kinds of timber, restrictions on shifting cultivation, or requirements that timber harvesters obtain permits, have often been the focus of forest policy analyses.
 Several countries in this region have put such policies in place.
 Thus, it is surprising to find so few studies of this important policy type in this region.
 It may be that these policies are helpful in maintaining forest quality, but have little impact on forest cover, however this is an area where further research is needed.